Scripting is one of the core RMM features in Syncro. It was designed to have maximum flexibility and interoperability with tools you already use.

 Required Files (Uploads/Attachments)

-You can upload any arbitrary file and "require" it in your script.
-It will download and be where you requested before the script actually runs.
-You can do things like include a portable tech tool zip file, put it in a folder, unzip it, etc.
+You can upload any file and "require" it in your script.
+It will download and be where you requested (Destination File Name) before the script actually runs.

 Syncro Powershell Module